 |7.
 Publisher||8.
 Publication Date||9.
 Location|

-*Note – not all elements will necessarily be present in each citation you create.
-Also, it is possible that elements 3 through 9 might appear more than once.
+*Note – most sources don't have all the elements.
+The idea is to include as many as the source has.
+Also, if the source has more than one container, such as a journal article contained in a journal contained in a database, elements 3 through 9 will appear more than once.
 Each source will be slightly different, but the general format for each will resemble the examples below.

 Example 1: Electronic Article from a Database

 Author, First and Second Author.
 Title of Article.
-Title of the Journal in Italics, volume, issue, publication date, page numbers. database name, doi:(or https://doi.org/xxx.xxx).
-Access date.
+Title of the Journal in Italics, volume, issue, publication date, page numbers.
+Database Name in italics, doi:(or https://doi.org/xxx.xxx).
+Access date optional.

 Rauer, Amy, and Brenda Volling.“More Than One Way to be Happy: A Typology of Marital Happiness.”
 Family Process, vol.52, no.3, 2013, pp. 519-534.
 Academic Search Complete, doi:10.1111/famp.12028.
 Accessed 13 Apr.
 2018.